Jump to Navigation

 Bookstore

-The Arlington Bookstore, which is managed by Barnes and Noble, provides all textbooks and school supplies for the Arlington Campus, as well as stamps, greeting cards, and gifts.
+The Mason Square Bookstore, which is managed by Barnes & Noble, provides all textbooks and school supplies for Mason Square, as well as stamps, greeting cards, and gifts.
 They can be reached at 703-993-8170.
+The bookstore is located on the plaza level of Van Metre Hall (formerly Founders), directly accessible from the law school atrium doors.

 Computing Facilities

-In addition to using the two computer labs available in the Law Library, students may use the labs in the original building on the Arlington Campus.
+In addition to using the computer lounge available in the Law Library, students may use the lab in Van Metre Hall (formerly Founders).
 Students may also take advantage of computing resources on the Fairfax Campus.

 Counseling Services